Everyones Recovery Is Their Own

 My wounded heart cried out for help,

-But I wouldn’t take your hand, to spite myself.
+I wouldn’t take your hand, to spite myself.

 Each tear I cried burned down my cheek,